frappe/frappe_io_2014/frappe_io/templates/statics/webnotes/inspiration.md

 <p><span class="label label-info">Quality</span> <span class="label label-info">Reliability</span> <span class="label label-info">Technology</span></p>

 [GitHub](https://github.com) has re-invented the way Open Source software is written and shared on the Internet.
 It has a very well crafted user interface with numerous hidden gems that help you productively manage the software development process and communicate with the community.
 Over and above this, GitHub gives a very secure, clean and powerful user experience.
-And ofcourse, [all our code](https://github.com/frappe) is hosted at GitHub
+And ofcourse, [all our code](https://github.com/frappe) is hosted at GitHub.

 ### Apple